safakhan413/fast-react-app/README.md

 ## Step2: Then I built FastAPI backend application with the following features:

-OAuth2 Authentication: Secure API endpoints using JWT (JSON Web Tokens).
+1. 🔑 **OAuth2 Authentication:** Secure API endpoints using JWT (JSON Web Tokens).
-CORS Support: Allow cross-origin requests from your frontend.
+2. 🔄 **CORS Support:** Allow cross-origin requests from your frontend.
-MySQL Integration: Store and manage data using a MySQL database.
+3. 🗄️ **MySQL Integration:** Store and manage data using a MySQL database.
-RESTful API Endpoints: Provide endpoints to retrieve records by phone number, voicemail, user ID, and cluster ID within a specified date range.
+4. 🌐 **RESTful API Endpoints:** Provide endpoints to retrieve records by phone number, voicemail, user ID, and cluster ID within a specified date range.
-Logging: Implement robust logging for monitoring and debugging.
+5. 📝 **Logging:** Implement robust logging for monitoring and debugging.
-Data Migration: Migrate data from a JSON file (documents.json) to the MySQL database.
+6. 📂 **Data Migration:** Migrate data from a JSON file (`documents.json`) to the MySQL database.

 To run this application: